mislav/blog/tech/_posts/2010-05-07-semicolons.md

 ---
 title: Semicolons in JavaScript are optional
+description: >
+  Save yourself some keystrokes.
 layout: post
-categories: js frontend
 tags: featured
-description: >
-  Relax.
-Your JavaScript doesn't need semicolons.
 ---

 JavaScript is a scripting language where semicolons as statement terminators are *optional*, as in: